 In short, most readers do not favor opening up the FEHB to all Americans–even if the term is not used to include people who are in the country illegally.

 Here is a sample of the comments from readers reflecting the most common points of view submitted in response to the survey.
-You can also read the comments posted by readers to the original article.

 A manager with the Dept. of Energy in Sandia, NM wrote: “This would be tantamount to the end of the FEHB benefit for federal employees.
 Anyone who thinks otherwise is clearly not in tune with reality.”